-If running is more than a New Year’s resolution to you, perhaps 2019 will be the year you take it to the streets in marathons around the world.
-Here are nine of the best.
+If running is more than a New Year’s resolution to you, perhaps 2020 will be the year you take it to the streets in marathons around the world.
+Here are ten of the best.

-Are you resolving to run more in 2019?
+Are you resolving to run more in 2020?
 Well, marathons never go out of style, and pretty much every major city around the world hosts one.
 So, this year you have no excuse!
 Take on a new challenge that combines endurance, travel, and fun, and start training today.
-From Verona to Paris to Barcelona and many, many cities in between, Musement has selected the nine of the most thrilling marathons you should run in 2019.
+From Verona to Paris to Barcelona and many, many cities in between, Musement has selected ten of the most thrilling marathons you should run in 2020.

-Due to the mild January climate, the Standard Chartered Dubai Marathon kicks off the 2018 season on Friday, 25 January.
-Just like Dubaï, a desert-born city that embodies modernity, the Dubai Marathon is an opportunity to surpass yourself as you’re surrounded by ever-growing projects that are a testament to the UAE’s incredible achievements.
-We know a marathon requires months of training, so if January is too soon, start training now and run Dubai in 2020.
+Due to the mild January climate, the Standard Chartered Dubai Marathon kicks off the season on Friday, January 24.
+Just like Dubai, a desert-born city that embodies modernity, the Dubai Marathon is an opportunity to surpass yourself as you’re surrounded by ever-growing projects that are a testament to the UAE’s incredible achievements.
+We know a marathon requires months of training, so if January is too soon, start training now and run Dubai in 2021.

 4. The London Marathon

-The Rome Marathon also takes place on Sunday, 7 April.
+The Rome Marathon takes place on March 29.
 Known as the city of seven hills, the Eternal City’s rolling terrain makes for a much more challenging race route than the Lombard capital.
 Runners start at 8:40 am in front of the Colosseum on Via dei Fori Imperiali to pass through many of Rome‘s iconic sights such as the historic center, Spanish Steps, Trevi Fountain, Pantheon, and Piazza Venezia.

 6. The Barcelona Marathon